 Living in the jungle had many rewards, the incredible beauty of the environment, the wild animals, the warm weather and good waves and beautiful beaches made living in such an extreme environment a good experience.

 But trying to maintain a clean house was really hard!
 There were no floor coverings that could last with all the humidity.
 We had woven mats but had to sweep underneath them every day.
 We had to sweep and mop the floors every day.

-It wasn’t until many years later that I picked up a Mother Earth magazine and read an article about Lisa Curry Mair and her work making hand painted canvas floor cloths.
+It wasn’t until many years later that I picked up a Mother Earth magazine and read an article about Lisa Curry Mair and her work making hand-painted canvas floor cloths.
 I thought this would be a perfect thing to make in Costa Rica.
-Finally a rug or floor covering that was impermeable to the humidity, sand and salt from living on the beach.
+Finally, a rug or floor covering that was impermeable to the humidity, sand, and salt from living on the beach.

 It’s been a long journey creating these fantastic rugs and so many people appreciate the ease and beauty of having them in their homes.

-If you live in a hot humid environment, or in a desert or on a beach, canvas rugs or canvas floor cloths are the perfect choice for interior décor.
+If you live in a hot humid environment, or in a desert or on a beach, canvas rugs or canvas floor cloths are the perfect choices for interior décor.
 Write with any questions about Canvas Rugs or Costa Rica!